-Most control variables had a significant effect on response latencies and their effects pointed in the expected directions: Responses were faster for words with higher name agreement, higher image agreement, and higher familiarity, and responses were slower for words acquired later in life and the more items from the same category previously seen in the experiment (Cumulative Semantic Interference effect).
+Most control variables had a significant effect on response latencies and their effects pointed in the expected directions: Responses were faster for words with higher name agreement, higher image agreement, and higher familiarity, and responses were slower for words acquired later in life and the more items from the same category were previously seen in the experiment (Cumulative Semantic Interference effect).
 Finally, responses became slower over the course of the experiment.
 Neither of the two semantic variables showed significant effects on naming latency (Table 5, Figure E2, Panel A).